sethvincent/awesome-virtual-dom/README.md

-## Alternate Virtual Dom implementations
+## Alternate Virtual DOM implementations

 `virtual-dom` isn't the only module for diffing, patching, and creating elements.
 Here are some other projects that implement the Virtual DOM approach: